Instagram/IGListKit/Guides/Best Practices and FAQ.md

 - Make sure your [`-diffIdentifier`](https://instagram.github.io/IGListKit/Protocols/IGListDiffable.html#/c:objc(pl)IGListDiffable(im)diffIdentifier) implementation returns a **unique identifier** for each object.

+- We highly recommend using single-item sections when possible.
+That is, each section only has 1 cell.
+Each section controller manages a single model and a single cell.
+This gives you the greatest amount of flexibility, modularity, and re-use for your components.

 ## Frequently asked questions

 **How do you implement separators between cells?**